Bill Blackburn

-William Whitford Blackburn, Jr. (February 5, 1923 – April 17, 2007) was a professional American football player who played center for six seasons for the Chicago Cardinals.
+William Whitford Blackburn Jr. (February 5, 1923 – April 17, 2007) was an American professional football player who was a center for six seasons for the Chicago Cardinals.

 Alvin Dark was a halfback and teammate of Blackburn with the Southwestern Louisiana Institute in 1944.
 He recalled that "the joy for me was running behind Humble and Blackburn.
 I'd never seen such blocking."